-While it is ideal to get vaccinated before starting treatment, a person receiving cancer treatment (chemotherapy, radiotherapy) can still safely get vaccinated.
-Your doctor will be able to discuss timing of vaccination with you, as with some therapies it may be preferable to avoid vaccination during certain treatment periods.
+While it is ideal to get vaccinated before starting treatment, a patient receiving cancer treatment can still safely get vaccinated.
+Your doctor will be able to discuss the timing of vaccination with you, as with some therapies it may be preferable to avoid vaccination during certain treatment periods.
 This is to avoid confusion around possible side effects and whether they have been caused by the vaccine or your cancer treatment.

-Will getting the vaccine reduce the effectiveness of my cancer treatment?
+Will the vaccine reduce the effectiveness of my treatment?

 Based on how the vaccines work, we do not anticipate that the vaccines will reduce the effectiveness of cancer treatments.

 The decision about when to receive a COVID‑19 vaccine should be made on an individual basis in consultation with your treating team.
 Timing depends on the type of cancer you have, the treatment you’re receiving and when it’s scheduled, as well as how your immune system is going.

 For more information, visit the Australian Technical Advisory Group on Immunisation’s (ATAGI) COVID‑19 vaccination decision guide for people with immunocompromise.

 Is it safe to go into the hospital for treatment?